 - 6 months full-time or part-time equivalent

-You will be placed within our Clinical Legal Practice run in collaboration with SCALES Community Legal Centre, and will gain experience in any or all of our practice areas such as human rights, family or generalist law.
-You will have the opportunity to undertake varied legal work under the supervision of our solicitors, including interviewing clients, legal research, formulating and giving advice as well as law reform and policy work.
+You can get experience in any or all of our practice areas, including human rights, family, Aboriginal or generalist law.
+You’ll take on varied legal work under the supervision of our solicitors as you interview clients, complete legal research, formulate and give advice and get experience in law reform and policy work.

 - Perth Campus